-The minimum SCI threshold was set to 0.5, used in (Holmes et al., 2024), however other studies have used SCI thresholds as low as 0.25 (Zhou et al., 2024).
-After applying

-2

-these criteria, 53 participants were included in the analysis.
+There were 35 data that did not meet the quality assurance criteria and were excluded from subsequent analyses.
+A total 53 participants were included in the the final analyses.
 All participants met the PSP threshold, but only 53/88 met the SCI threshold, as shown in Figure 2.1.
 The 53 participants ranged in age from 17 to 51 (M = 21.60, SD = 6.61), 39/53 were female, and no demographic information was collected.
+The study was approved by Ontario Tech’s Research Ethics Board (REB).